hbod8/rummicomp/README.md

 A rummikub bot that I can use to beat my family.  #justquarentinethings

 ## Compile
-gcc src/main.c -o rummicomp.o
+gcc src/main.c -o src/main.o

 ## Run
-./rummicomp.o
+./src/main.o